natelandau/jdfile/README.md

 # filemanager

-A script which cleans and reformats
+A script to normalize filenames and organize files into directories.

-Run in `--dry-run` mode to see what changes would be made.

-Default behavior is to rename a file with the following options:
+## Summary

+### Why build this?

+It's nearly impossible to file away documents with normalized names when everyone has a different convention for naming files.
+On any given day, tons of files are attached to emails or sent via Slack by people who have their won way of naming files.
+For example:

+-   `department 2023 financials and budget 08232002.xlsx`
+-   `some contract Jan7 reviewed NOT FINAL (NL comments) v13.docx`
+-   `John&Jane-meeting-notes.txt`
+-   `Project_mockups(WIP)___sep92022.pdf`
+-   `FIRSTNAMElastname Resume (#1) [companyname].PDF`
+-   `code_to_review.js`

+If you are a person who archives documents there are a number of problems with these files.

+-   No self-evident way to organize them into folders
+-   No common patterns to search for
+-   Dates all over the place or nonexistent
+-   No consistent casing
+-   No consistent word separators
+-   Special characters within text
+-   I could go on and on...

+Additionally, even if the filenames were normalized, filing documents manually is a pain.

+### Enter filemanager

+`filemanager` normalizes filenames based on your preferences.
+It will:

 -   Remove special characters
+-   Trim multiple separators (`word----word` becomes `word-word`)
+-   Normalize to `lowercase`, `uppercase`, or `titlecase`
--   Trim multiple separators (`_`, `-`, ` `)
+-   Normalize to a common word separator (`_`, `-`, ` `)
 -   Replace all `.jpeg` extensions to `.jpg`
--   Lowercase extensions
+-   Remove common stopwords
+-   Parse the filename for a date in many different formats
+-   Remove or reformat the date and add it the the beginning of the filename
--   Avoid overwriting files by adding a unique integer
+-   Avoid overwriting files by adding a unique integer when renaming/moving

-Additional options:

--   Parse the filename for a date which can be reformated as `YYYY-MM-DD` and added to the beginning of the filename, or removed
--   Normalize to a common word separator (`_`, `-`, ` `)
--   Normalize the filename to lowercase, uppercase, or titlecase
+-   more...

+`filemanager` can organize your files into folders.

+-   File into directory trees following the [Johnny Decimal](https://johnnydecimal.com) system
+-   Parse files and folder names looking for matching terms
+-   Uses [nltk](https://www.nltk.org) to lookup synonyms to improve matching
+-   Add `.filemanager` files to directories containing a list of words that will match files

 ## Install